Dialectical Behavior Therapy

 Who would benefit from Dialectical Behavior Therapy from McCaskill Family Services?
 Older children, teens, young adults, and adults with:

 DBT can be done in both individual and group formats.
 Many of the experienced clinicians at McCaskill Family Services in both the Brighton and Plymouth locations are able to provide DBT in individual sessions.

-Teen and Adult Anxiety and Depression DBT Skills Group
+Teen Anxiety and Depression DBT Skills Group

 If you or your teen is struggling with anxiety, depression or relationship difficulties and is currently working with an individual therapist, our DBT Skills Group may be a helpful addition to individual therapy.
 We will work with you or your teen's individual therapist to ensure the best possible care.
 No current individual therapist?
 Our skilled psychologists at McCaskill Family Services are accepting new patients and are uniquely able to work with the group therapists to integrate services.

 Group therapy is an especially effective format for teaching DBT skills to because it allows one to practice new skills and coping strategies while connecting to others who are facing similar difficulties.

 TEENS: Thursdays 4:30 - 6 p.m.
 July 18 - Sept 5, 2019

 TEENS: Tuesdays 5:30 - 7 p.m.
 October 22 - Dec.
 10th

 Each group runs for 8 weekly sessions for 90 minutes each session.
 Each 90-minute session is billed as a group therapy session with a Licensed Ph.D.
 Psychologist.
 Since we are out of network providers, we will provide you with receipts that you can submit to your insurance company for possible reimbursement.